Frequently Asked Questions (FAQ)

 Where can I find the template for abstract/paper submissions?

-There is no template for abstracts; these are to be typed-in or copied&pasted directly on the abstracts submission platform (note the maximum of 2500 characters, spaces included).
-For what concerns instead the papers, we will be uploading the template onto the Contributions page in the month of May July 2025.
+There is no template for abstracts; these are to be typed-in or copied&pasted directly on the abstracts submission platform (note the maximum of 500 words).
+As for the papers, you can download the template in Conftool after the abstract submission phase.

 What is the maximum number of submissions that a single conference participant may submit?

-There is no such limit; conference participants may submit, at no additional cost, as many abstracts/papers as they wish to different technical sessions (these will then be subjected to a review by the convenors of the technical sessions to which such abstracts/papers were submitted).
+The number of submissions is limited to 3 per submitting author; conference participants may submit, at no additional cost, up to 3 abstracts/papers.
 Considering, however, the limit on the number of stage presentations that an individual conference participation may deliver (see FAQ below), you might wish to limit the number of submissions uploaded through your own account to two, and get your remaining contributions submitted by other presenting co-authors.
 Submissions that will not be presented by a registered conference participant will not be included in the conference programme and proceedings.

 Can I thus deliver as many presentations as I wish to?

 Because we wish to give an opportunity to a large number of conference participants, we are limiting the number of individual presentations to a maximum of two.
-In other words, even if you are able to submit as many contributions as you wish to, at no additional cost, only a maximum of two of these may then be accepted for presentation by yourself, whilst the remaining ones will need to be presented by other co-authors.
+In other words, even if you are able to submit up to 3 contributions, only a maximum of two of these may then be accepted for presentation by yourself, whilst the remaining ones will need to be presented by other co-authors.

 Are poster presentations foreseen?
 If so, how will poster sessions be organised?